Document Type : Article

 Abstract

-Comprehensive electronicization weaves a virtual web around human nature, reduces cities to a place for work and residence, moreover reduces streets to passageways.
-The purpose of research is to study the legal nature of the street and explain the interaction between the law and street.
-The research method is descriptive-analytical: the components of a good street from the point of view of the related sciences to urban planning, as a theoretical framework, are adapted to the legal requirements of the street, which derives from the principles of international human rights law and democracy.
-A good street has four characteristics: permeability, security, legibility, and functional diversity.
-On the one hand, if there exists a necessary and sufficient level of these four features, the street will become a place to create, modify, and monitor the implementation of legal rules.
-In other words, it can play its role as a part of the public sphere; which means the street affects the law; on the other hand, the law prescribes the protection of the three principles of international human rights law, namely equality, freedom, and solidarity, in the construction and development of the street, by this mean affects it.
-The consequence of the interaction between law and the street is the revival of the political function of the street/city and the return of public participation from the virtual space to the visible arena of human life.
+The widespread digitization has, intertwined with the very fabric of human life, reduced cities to mere spaces of work and residence, and streets to mere passageways.
+The aim of the present study is to examine the legal nature of the street and to clarify the interaction between law and streets.
+The research employs a descriptive-analytical method, wherein the components of a “good street,” as conceptualized in urban studies, serve as the theoretical framework and are compared with the legal requirements of streets, derived from principles of human rights and democracy.
+A good street has four key characteristics: permeability, safety, legibility, and physical and functional diversity.
+On one hand, assuming these characteristics exist at an adequate level, a street can become a space for the creation, enforcement, and oversight of legal norms, thereby fulfilling its role as part of the public sphere and allowing the street to influence law.
+On the other hand, law, by enforcing the three core principles of the international human rights system—freedom, equality, and solidarity—prescribes the design and development of streets, thus shaping them in return.
+The result of this interaction between law and the street is the revitalization of the street/city’s political function and the restoration of public participation from the virtual space back to the visible sphere of human life.

 Keywords